Alejandro-CrzB/Financial-market-stress-simulation/README.md

 First, the current financial status, possible future scenarios, and the current market risk

-## What factors would you use to model the current financial situation:
+## What factors will we use to model the current financial status:

-Credit Spread
+Credit Spread,
-Financial Conditions Index
+Financial Conditions Index,
-Yield Curve
+Yield Curve,
-10-Year Treasury Yield
+10-Year Treasury Yield,
 Copper (COPX)

 And we will measure it against the S&P500